allegro/grunt-maven-plugin/README.md

 ## Changelog

 * **1.0.4** (8.12.2013)
-  * explicit declaration of resources filtered on created-resource goal
+  * explicit declaration of resources filtered on create-resources goal
 * **1.0.3** (24.11.2013)
   * passing custom options to grunt executable ( #8 )
   * ability to use external or preinstalled node_modules ( #6 )